mff-uk/dataspecer/applications/client/src/editor/components/add-interpreted-surroundings/wikidata/README.md

 - `WikidataManageSelectedDialog`
   - The dialog can be used to modify selected properties.
   - All the rules mentioned above apply here as well.
+  - Inside the dialog, the selection is treated as if the "include inherited" was checked.

-#### Filter by instance with `WikidataFilterByInstanceDialog`
+## Filter by instance with `WikidataFilterByInstanceDialog`

-The filter by instance dialog enables a user to input an instance IRI and filter properties for the currently selected ancesor.
+The filter by instance dialog enables a user to input an instance IRI and filter properties for the currently selected ancestor.
 The filter filters out properties which are not used on the instance.
 A warning is displayed when the instance is not part of the currently selected ancestor tree.
-A user cannot select an class, otherwise it would mean computing the same statistics as were done in the preprocessing.
+A user cannot select a class, otherwise it would mean computing the same statistics as were done in the preprocessing.
 Also note that the IRIs might contain some query or #.

-It must be cleaned before querying the backend.
+It is possible that the SPARQL query in the background fails on timeout.
+I have changed numerous times, it seems it depends on the current usage of the Wikidata endpoints, sometimes it finishes and sometimes it does not finish.